mv-2112/canonical-openstack-docs/how-to/troubleshooting/inspecting-the-cluster.rst

 Juju
 ----

-MicroStack makes extensive use of Juju to manage the components of the OpenStack cloud across both the underlying nodes and on Kubernetes (see Canonical Kubernetes).
+Sunbeam makes extensive use of Juju to manage the components of the OpenStack cloud across both the underlying nodes and on Kubernetes (see Canonical Kubernetes).

-MicroStack uses two Juju models for managing the various components deployed to create the OpenStack cloud.
+Sunbeam uses two Juju models for managing the various components deployed to create the OpenStack cloud.

 Juju controller authentication
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-MicroStack uses a set of credentials for each node in the cluster for
+Sunbeam uses a set of credentials for each node in the cluster for
 access to the Juju controller.
 The authenticated session for each node
 expires after 24 hours so to use the ``juju`` command directly it may be
 necessary to re-authenticate.